plut/InfinityEngine.jl/docs/src/dialogs.md

-If the source state `A` has a pending transition when `interject` is called, then instead of creating a new text-less transition `A→X`, this pending transition is used instead.
+If the source state `A` has a pending transition when `interject` is called, then instead of creating a new text-less transition `A→X`, this pending transition is used (and connected) instead.
 This allows replacing the default text-less transition `A→X` by a transition with text `A——x—→X` in the following way:
 `state(A); reply(x); interject(X)`.